In France, housing insurance is mandatory. We recommend having at least:

 More information: https://www.etudiant.gouv.fr/en/housing-tax-who-has-pay-499

 It is possible to leave your accommodation earlier than planned.
 You will absolutely need to inform the landlord by letter with acknowledgement of receipt via the Post Office.
-Please understand that a text message or an oral conversation will not have any value.
+Check your housing contract to see if you have a one month’s notice or a 3-month-notice.
+Usually, you have a one-months’ notice for a furnished accommodation.